Pasta Fagioli Soup

 Preparation

-3. Add the remaining ingredients, stir well and cook uncovered for 10-11 minutes, or until pasta is cooked through and the soup has thickened slightly.
+2. Cook uncovered for 10-11 minutes, or until the pasta is cooked through, and the soup has slightly thickened.
+Stir halfway through cooking.

 • Bulk up this soup even more by adding a frozen vegetable medley to the broth.